 What’s it Like Hiking Tre Cime di Lavaredo?

-The Tre Cime peaks tower above you for much of the hike, making you feel like a tiny part of a massive world.
+As you hike Tre Cime di Lavaredo, the peaks tower above you, making you feel like a tiny part of a massive landscape.
 The views over the Cadini range are mesmerising, and I stopped constantly just to drink in the scenery.

-Rifugio Lavaredo is a perfect place for a brief stop.
-Sit on the deck that wraps around the building to take in the three peaks, the sparkling waters of Lake Misurina far below, and distant mountains.
+Rifugio Lavaredo is a perfect place to sit on the deck that wraps around the building to take in the three peaks, the sparkling waters of Lake Misurina far below, and distant mountains.

-I sat here in the sunshine for ages, just trying to make sense of the beauty spread out before me.
+I sat here in the sunshine for ages, just drinking in the beauty spread out before me.

-From here, hiking Tre Cime becomes a little more challenging, but the mountain peaks provide a constant distraction from any struggles on the trail.
-Detours provide a welcome break from some of the more crowded parts of the route, giving an opportunity to see the mountains from a different vantage point.
+From here, hiking Tre Cime di Lavardeo becomes a little more challenging, but the mountain peaks provide a constant distraction from any struggles on the trail.
+I enjoyed taking detours to avoid some of the more crowded parts of the route and for the opportunity to see the mountains from a different vantage point.

-The final section of the hike is more challenging, but on a good day, you can see for miles, making it one of the best portions for photographers.
-There’s enough variety to keep things interesting, with more difficult routes and several Via Ferrata.
-You’ll also find caves, World War I tunnels and sparkling alpine lakes scattered along the trail.
+The final section of the Tre Cime di Lavaredo hike is the hardest, but on a good day, you can see for miles.
+I think it’s one of the best portions for photographers.

 Trail Conditions Hiking Tre Cime di Lavaredo

-The paths at Tre Cime di Lavaredo are well-marked and easy to follow, just like most of the hiking routes through the Dolomites.
-There are quite a lot of different trails here, though, so you do need to pay attention to make sure you don’t take a wrong turn.
+The Tre Cime di Lavaredo hiking trail is well-marked and easy to follow, just like most of the hiking routes through the Dolomites.
+There are several different trails in the area, so you need to pay attention to ensure you don’t take a wrong turn.

-There’s a moderate elevation change of 400m along the route, but it’s pretty evenly distributed between uphill and downhill.
+There’s a moderate elevation change of 400m along the Tre Cime hike, but it’s pretty evenly distributed between uphill and downhill.

-The toughest section for me was the path down from Rifugio Locatelli where there’s a steep descent followed by an immediate uphill slog.
-I was seriously sweating by the time I got to the top!
+The toughest section for me was the path down from Rifugio Locatelli going anti-clockwise.
+There’s a steep descent followed by an immediate uphill slog, and I was seriously sweating by the time I got to the top!

 The terrain is easy underfoot with no technically challenging areas and no special equipment required unless you want to tackle a Via Ferrata.
-At either end of the season, it’s common to find snow and ice up here, so watch your step on the steeper sections.
+It’s common to find snow and ice up here in spring and autumn, so watch your step on the steeper sections.

 Step-by-Step Guide to Hiking Tre Cime di Lavaredo Loop